 Lower Ordovician.
-A widespread sandstone and sandy carbonate interval probably represents the basal unit of the succeeding Lower Ordovician depositional cycle across much of the central midcontinent (upper Jordan and/or basal Oneota Formation in eastern Iowa, Minnesota, Wisconsin; Gunter Sandstone in Missouri, western Iowa, eastern Nebraska, and northeastern Kansas).
-Relatively pure carbonate deposition dominated the remainder of the cycle across most of the study area (Oneota Formation in Minnesota, Wisconsin, Iowa, Illinois; Gasconade Formation in Nebraska, Kansas, Missouri).
+A widespread sandstone and sandy carbonate interval probably represents the basal unit of the succeeding Lower Ordovician depositonal cycle across much of the central midcontinent (upper Jordan and/or basal Oneota Fm in eastern Iowa, Minnesota, Wisconsin; Gunter Ss in Missouri, western Iowa, eastern Nebraska, and northeastern Kansas).
+Relatively pure carbonate deposition dominated the remainder of the cycle across most of the study area (Oneota Fm in Minnesota, Wisconsin, Iowa, Illinois; Gasconade Fm in Nebraska, Kansas, Missouri).
 These deposits apparently onlapped Precambrian granites in southcentral Kansas (Keroher and Kirby, 1948).
 The final regressive phase of this cycle was marked by development of an unconformity over portions of the midcontinent, especially in the Wisconsin Dome area (Ostrom, 1970) and eastern Kansas (Keroher and Kirby, 1948).
-The succeeding cycle was intiated with widespread deposition of a basal sandstone and/or sandy carbonate sequence (New Richmond Sandstone in Wisconsin, Iowa, Minnesota, Illinois; Roubidoux Formation in Missouri, Nebraska, and Kansas).
-Roubidoux sediments buried the Precambrian upland surface in central Kansas (Keroher and Kirby, 1948).
-Subsequent deposition was dominated by carbonates, although deposition of sandy carbonate and minor sandstone is noteworthy (Shakopee Formation in Wisconsin, Minnesota, Iowa, Illinois; Jefferson City-Cotter Formations in Missouri, Kansas).
-Later Sauk carbonate and sandy carbonate deposition is documented in southeastern Missouri (Powell and Smithville formations), although equivalent units are absent over most of the central midcontinent due to nondeposition (?) and/or extensive pre-Tippecanoe erosional stripping.
+The succeeding cycle was initiated with widespread deposition of a basal sandstone and/or sandy carbonate sequence (New Richmond Ss in Wisconsin, Iowa, Minnesota, Illinois; Roubidoux Fm in Missouri, Nebraska, and Kansas).
+Roubidoux sediments buried the Precambrian upland surface in central Kansas (ibid.).
+Subsequent deposition was dominated by carbonates, although deposition of sandy carbonate and minor sandstone is noteworthy (Shakopee Fm in Wisconsin, Minnesota, Iowa, Illinois; Jefferson City-Cotter Fms in Missouri, Kansas).
+Later Sauk carbonate and sandy carbonate deposition is documented in southeastern Missouri (Powell and Smithville Fms), although equivalent units are absent over most of the central midcontinent due to nondeposition (?) and/or extensive pre-Tippecanoe erosional stripping.